WINDY THIS AFTERNOON, STORM CHANCES RETURNING

 WIND & WAVES FORECAST:

 TONIGHT: Mostly cloudy.
-A few showers and storms are possible.
-Winds gradually relax overnight LOW: 60
+Showers and non-severe storms LATE.
+Winds gradually relax overnight.
+LOW: 60

 TUESDAY: Sunshine and clouds.
 More humid.
-Afternoon storms, some may be strong or severe.
-HIGH: 78 LOW: 59
+Afternoon storms, some strong-to-severe.
+HIGH: 79 LOW: 57

 THURSDAY: Chance of AM rain or storms.
-Turning warm, breezy and a bit humid.
-HIGH: 86, but cooler lakeside.
-LOW: 64
+Turning warm, breezy, and a bit humid.
+HIGH: 85 (cooler lakeside) LOW: 64

-FRIDAY: Partly cloudy. chance of a few showers or storms.
-Very warm, breezy and a bit humid.
-HIGH: 85, but cooler lakeside.
-LOW: 62
+FRIDAY: Partly cloudy with scattered showers and storms.
+Warm, breezy, and a bit humid.
+HIGH: 83 (cooler lakeside) LOW: 62

 Copyright 2022 WBAY.
 All rights reserved.